What Is a Balance Transfer?

 Even if you get 0% APR, the rate likely won't last.
 Check to see when the introductory rate expires and what standard rate applies after that period.
 In some cases, you'll need to pay off your balance during the introductory period to avoid deferred interest charges, which backdates the interest charges and could force you to pay interest accrued from the time you transferred the balance.

 You'll generally need a credit score of 670 or higher on an 850-point scale to qualify for a balance transfer card.

 Balance transfers can negatively affect your credit, albeit not permanently.
-Every time you apply for a new balance transfer card, lenders make a hard inquiry into your credit, which can temporarily decrease your credit score by five to 10 points.
+Every time you apply for a new balance transfer card, lenders make a hard inquiry into your credit, which can temporarily decrease your credit score by five points.
 New credit makes up 10% of your credit score, so you may not want to open a balance transfer card if you recently opened several other credit accounts.

 If you end up opening a credit card to transfer balances, use it to pay off rather than increase your debt.
 Avoid using a balance transfer card for spending, which can send you deeper into debt.
 Your credit utilization ratio, which is the credit in use divided by your total credit limit, accounts for 30% of your credit score.
 Carrying too much debt (a ratio of over 30%) may hurt your credit score.

 In addition to using a balance transfer credit card, you can also get a debt consolidation loan, which is a new loan you take out to pay off an existing loan.